Soltokemons Type Chart and Matchups Explained

 The core cycle: Electric > Water > Fire > Grass > Electric

-Four of the six elements form one closed loop where each one beats the next.
+Four of the eight elements form one closed loop where each one beats the next.
 Electric beats Water, Water beats Fire, Fire beats Grass, and Grass beats Electric, which loops back to the start.
 Reading it the other way tells you what resists you: if Electric beats Water, then Water hits Electric for reduced damage.

 Because it is a clean four-way cycle, there is no single best element.
 Every attacker has exactly one element it is strong against and exactly one that walls it.
 The four starter mascots all live in this cycle, so your opening creature always has a clear answer somewhere on the wheel.

-- •Electric (Sparkmon) beats Water, loses to Grass
+• Electric (Sparkmon) beats Water, loses to Grass

-- •Water (Aquamon) beats Fire, loses to Electric
+• Water (Aquamon) beats Fire, loses to Electric

-- •Fire (Pyromon) beats Grass, loses to Water
+• Fire (Pyromon) beats Grass, loses to Water

-- •Grass (Floramon) beats Electric, loses to Fire
+• Grass (Floramon) beats Electric, loses to Fire

-Rock, Ice, and the neutral category
+Rock, Ice, Etherial and Wind: the second cycle

 What 1.5x and 0.66x actually mean